Author: Jayson Davis -

 Many people tend to get the terms “Web Hosting” and “Domain Name” mixed up quite frequently.
 What’s the difference?
 A domain name is the actual web address for your website (For example: http://www.example.com).
 Whenever the domain name is entered an internet search bar, the communicating computers translate the domain name into an IP Address.
 This IP Address is then used to access the domain’s files located on the web host’s server.
 These files are made up of several programming languages depending on the tech used to create the website, from PHP scripts and HTML, to CSS and more advanced stuff like Angular JS.
 The web host’s server then works to read these files and assemble them into a functional website.

 Choosing a decent web host is arguably the most important part of getting a site live.
 This is because they’re the ones deciding how many resources (CPU/RAM/STORAGE) to allocate to your account.
 So you might have paid a lot of money for a brand-new epic website, if you choose the wrong host, it could all be for nothing as your website might require more resources than the web host has allocated.
-You really do get what you pay for (usually).
+You really do get what you pay for (usually)… which is why we decided to help you with our web hosting reviews.

 Before we can get into the specific features like add-on domains, support, uptime, etc. We need to decide what type of website hosting we need.
 This largely depends on what kind of website you want to put on the host, and what future plans you have keeping potential resource-heavy features in mind (like forums, e-commerce, directories, etc.).
 We’ve listed the most common web hosting types below, and we give you examples of what type of website they’re suited for.